adriangs1996/wintry/README.md

 allows the repositories to be injected inside the marvel controller constructor, just like happens in .NET Core or Java Spring.

-Note that my Hero and Villain entities, does not contain anything special, they are merely dataclasses (That's the only restriction, models needs to be dataclasses), and the relation is being automatically build for us.
-We even get an instance of **Hero**🦸 when we call **get_villain** if the **Villain**🦹 has any **Hero**🦸 assigned.
+Note that my Hero entity does not contain anything special, it is merely a dataclass (That's the only restriction, models needs to be dataclasses).

 Futhermore, if I want to change to use **MongoDB** instead of **Postgres**, is as easy as to change the configuration url and the driver